-Kwekwe converts Mayoral mansion into lodge
+Kwekwe converts mayoral mansion into lodge

 Prior to that, councillors led by then mayor and current deputy mayor, Cllr Shadreck Tobaiwa, turned down a proposal to sell the house saying it was against council policy.

-Incumbent Mayor, Councilor Angeline Kasipo has not moved into the mansion three years after occupying the influential position.
+Incumbent mayor, Councillor Angeline Kasipo has not moved into the mansion three years after occupying the influential position.

 “We are working with our colleagues from the engineering department and we have managed to acquire most of the material needed for the job.
 Very soon we will be giving feedback on the progress but the work is going on well,” said Mr Chiyangwa.